emcnicholas/Cisco_Cloud_Native_Security_Workshop/README.md

      }
    }

-   ...
+   ...data omitted

    ```

-   The infrastructure is up and running.
-We created all our variables, deployed VPC, Cisco Secure Firewall (FTDv), and
+   We configured all our variables, VPC, Cisco Secure Firewall (FTDv), and
-   an EKS cluster in AWS.
+   an EKS cluster for AWS.
 Now it is time to start working with **Ansible** to configure the FTDv Policy.

 ### Using Ansible for Configuration Management